The E-Hot Wheels Moped: designing a new interaction paradigm for semi autonomy

 The E-Hot Wheels Moped is a project that I created as part of my Interaction Design course at Carnegie Mellon.
 In this project, my team and I had the goal of making mopeds more accessible and user friendly for everyone.
 As this was a collaborative group effort, we divided most stages evenly across the team.
 My contributions included:

-• Created detailed wireframes
+• Creating detailed wireframes

 • Building a physical prototype

-• Crafted high-fidelity interactive prototypes
+• Crafting high-fidelity interactive prototypes

 Improved road safety